MadsAagaard/germlineNGS/README.md

     nextflow run KGVejle/germlineNGS -r main --panel WES_2 --cram /path/to/cram/

-#### Analyze WGS CNV (minimal pipeline, CNV calls in VarSeq), starting from cram:

-    nextflow run KGVejle/germlineNGS -r main --panel WGS_CNV --cram /path/to/cram/

 ## WGS

-#### NOTE: WGS analysis is only supported at the lnx01 server.
-WGS analysis requires the user to point to a folder with inputdata (FastQ or CRAM) or a tab-delimited samplesheet containing 4 columns without headerline in this specific order:
+WGS analysis requires the user to point to a folder with inputdata (FastQ or CRAM) OR a tab-delimited samplesheet containing 4 columns without headerline in this specific order:

 caseID/projectID, NPN, Relation, SampleStatus